Hitesh-gurnani/linkedinoauth/README.md

 Made a basic layout structure for header and footer the created a folder named section for seperating out different sections

+also added router validation if the user is validated through oauth only then the user can route to /dashboard , else if the user tries to access dashboard he / she'll be redirected to homepage again

 for backend part
 created the folder within /api/auth for google oauth connection logic the frontend part for connecting TypeORM to DB is done at /lib/dataSource.ts

+for deployment part
+the important part to keep in mind was to actually add all env variables to project setting